 In addition to filing a claim for workers’ compensation, some workers who have experienced hearing or vision loss may be able to file a third-party liability claim.
 This type of claim can be filed when a third party is responsible for your injury, impairment, or disability.
 For example, if your vision loss was caused by a head injury inflicted in a traffic accident caused by a third party while you were working, then that third party may be liable for your injuries and damages, which may allow you to recover additional compensation beyond what you can recover through workers’ compensation.

-Consult an Attorney in about a Workers’ Comp Claim
+Consult an Attorney in about a Workers’ Comp Claim in Olympia

 If you’re a worker who sustained vision or hearing loss due to work-related tasks, you need the help of a workers’ compensation attorney.
 An attorney can help you file a workers’ compensation claim for benefits, help manage your claim and can assist in filing an appeal if your claim is denied or handled unfairly.

 At Ron Meyers & Associates PLLC, our attorneys understand how critical your hearing and vision is and how important recovering compensation for either loss can be.
-To set up a free case consultation today, call us now at 844-920-2324.
+To set up a free case consultation today, contact us now at 844-920-2324.